How to help your dog cope with fireworks

 • Make sure your property is secure and your dogs microchip and id tag are up to date in case they get spooked and attempt to bolt.

 • Try herbal solutions to help your dog cope with fireworks.
 Adaptil and PetRemedy are two brands that offer a range of stress relieving herbal products for pets.
-If you’re local to Folkestone, you can pop into Not for Human’s on the Old High Street as they have a great range of herbal solutions.
+It’s worth saying that there’s no scientific research showing any benefit of these products.
+There is plenty of anecdotal evidence out there though, so it’s really up to you if you try them.

 Long Term